 - Read More: Top-Rated Tourist Attractions in Chattanooga

-Just a four-hour drive or short flight from Atlanta, Savannah will transport your mind and make you feel like you're a world away.
-This city is full of history, charm, and romance, not to mention all the hip design coming out of the College of Art and Design.
-The historic squares are an excellent place to stroll and experience what southern living is all about, and offer a unique glimpse into the past.
+Just a 3.5-hour drive or short flight from Atlanta, a visit to Savannah will transport you to a different world.
+This beautiful city is full of history, charm, and romance, its elegant parks and perfectly preserved architecture making it a great place to explore on foot.
+Its historic squares are an excellent place to stroll and experience what Southern living is all about, and offer a unique glimpse into the past.

 Dotted throughout the city is a bevy of green space.
-Take a walk through Forsyth Park with trails covered by Spanish moss.
-Savannah has world-class restaurants, vibrant entertainment venues, and is close to the beach.
+Take a walk through Forsyth Park with its picturesque fountain and paths covered by Spanish moss.
+Savannah also boasts many world-class restaurants, vibrant entertainment venues, and plenty of things to do.

 Accommodation: Top-Rated Resorts in Savannah

-For accommodation, check out the Ocean Lodge Hotel.
-The rooftop restaurant has spectacular views, and the facilities are top-notch.
-It's across the street from the Atlantic, so there will be plenty of beach time.
+For accommodations, check out the Ocean Lodge Hotel.
+The rooftop restaurant has spectacular views over the ocean, and the facilities are top-notch.
+It's across the street from the Atlantic Ocean, so there will be plenty of beach time.
 The complimentary bikes are a great way to explore this charming island.

 Located on South Carolina's southernmost tip, Hilton Head Island is about four hours from Atlanta by car and an hour and a half by air, making it the perfect place for a nice long weekend.
 The island is known not only for its 12 miles of sandy beaches but also its extensive bicycle trails, nature preserves, historic sites, and shopping.
 Visitors can also find an extensive variety of fishing and sightseeing cruises, as well as private charters.